geom3trik/tuix-book/src/quick_start/custom_widget.md

 Our code so far produces something that *looks* like it could be a counter but it doesn't do anything yet.
 In the next section we'll dive into events and how we can use them to add some functionality to the app, but first we need to cover the concept of custom widgets.

-So far we've used some of the built-in widgets in tuix to build our app, but it's time to build our own `Counter` widget to contain what we've built so far.
-We'll also need it to react to events.
+So far we've used some of the built-in widgets in tuix to build our app, but it's time to build our own `Counter` widget to contain what we've built so far, and we'll also need it to react to events.

 Start by creating a struct called `Counter`, and we'll derive `Default` so we don't need to write a constructor: